michel-leonard/C-Quadratic-Sieve/README.md

 There is a struct inside the **qs_sheet** (or manager) called **mem** :
 - it holds the  **base** entry point of the malloced memory
-- it holds a **now** void* pointer which is the available memory pointer
+- it holds a **now** void* pointer which represent the current available memory

 **qs_sheet** holds 2 AVL tree manager :
 - one to store the relations
 - one to store the known divisors of N

-At any moment with small precautions you are supposed to be able to store someting in **now**, then to update **now** accordingly to what you stored.  **now** is always supposed to contain only zero until its end, this is the main allocation technique used by this software.  `mem_align` aims to offset any pointer to a nice pointer, wasting a few bits if necessary.
+With small precautions you are supposed to be able to store anything in **now**, then to update **now** accordingly to what you stored.  **now** is always supposed to contain only zero until its end.
+This is the main memory management technique used by this software.  `mem_align` aims to provide aligned pointers, wasting a few bits if necessary.

 ### preparation_part_5 ..
 6
-Fill the manager's **base** array with prime numbers provided [by](https://stackoverflow.com/a/61895974/18765627) a fast constant expression :
+Fill the manager's **base** array with prime numbers provided [by](https://stackoverflow.com/a/61895974/18765627) a constant expression :
 - verify that kN is a square mod prime, ignore it otherwise
 - associates the prime with square root of kN mod prime
 - associates the prime with its size (log2)
 - computes invariants like **D** used to generate the **A** polynomial coefficient

 ### iteration_analyzer
-- normally do nothing (very large majority of tested cases, and all < 220-bit cases)
+- normally do nothing (very large majority of tested cases, all cases < 220-bit)
 - may help you if you try to better configure the software (helped me around 230-bit)
 - can unblock sieving by randomizing **D**, an important variable